Zainal Bakar: Career

 After graduating, Zainal began to work as a civil servant.
 In 1972, he was appointed as the acting regional secretary for Agam Regency, and he was officially appointed to that post in 1976.
 He later became head of human resources in the provincial government (1981), and then head of the economics office and the development office during the 1980s.
 In 1990, he was appointed as regent of Padang Pariaman Regency.
 During his term as regent, sitting West Sumatra governor Hasan Basri Durin appointed him as the provincial secretary in 1993.

 In late 1998, the new West Sumatra governor Muchlis Ibrahim nominated the Head of the Regional Development Body, Nurmawan, to be his deputy.
 However, home affairs minister Syarwan Hamid instead appointed Zainal.
 With Zainal being assigned as his deputy, Ibrahim took offense and submitted his resignation on 13 March 1999.
 The following year, Zainal was sworn in as governor on 24 February.
 His tenure was supposed to expire on 24 February 2005, but it was extended until 14 March 2005.
 Zainal's tenure saw the construction of the Kelok 9 overpass and the Minangkabau International Airport.

 In attempting to run for a second term, Zainal was defeated in the United Development Party's internal vote to select candidates, and due to administrative reasons an attempted endorsement by the National Mandate Party failed.

 Zainal was designated as a suspect for corruption related to the province's 2002 budget in 2004.
-Investigation into Zainal was suspended in 2005, and the attorney general of West Sumatra revoked his status as a suspect in 2007 due to health reasons.
+Investigation into Zainal was suspended in 2005, and the attorney general of West Sumatra revoked his status as a suspect in 2007 for health reasons.